-- (c) It shall be unlawful for a lessor to increase rent, decrease services, cause a lessee to quit involuntarily, bring an action to recover possession, or threaten to do any of such acts, for the purpose of retaliating against the lessee because he or she has lawfully organized or participated in a lessees' association or an organization advocating lessees' rights or has lawfully and peaceably exercised any rights under the law.
-In an action brought by or against the lessee pursuant to this subdivision, the lessee shall bear the burden of producing evidence that the lessor's conduct was, in fact, retaliatory. - (d) Nothing in this section shall be construed as limiting in any way the exercise by the lessor of his rights under any lease or agreement or any law pertaining to the hiring of property or his right to do any of the acts described in subdivision (a) or (c) for any lawful cause.
-Any waiver by a lessee of his rights under this section shall be void as contrary to public policy. - (e) Notwithstanding the provisions of subdivisions (a) to (d), inclusive, a lessor may recover possession of a dwelling and do any of the other acts described in subdivision (a) within the period or periods prescribed therein, or within subdivision (c), if the notice of termination, rent increase, or other act, and any pleading or statement of issues in an arbitration, if any, states the ground upon which the lessor, in good faith, seeks to recover possession, increase rent, or do any of the other acts described in subdivision (a) or (c).
-If such statement be controverted, the lessor shall establish its truth at the trial or other hearing. - (f) Any lessor or agent of a lessor who violates this section shall be liable to the lessee in a civil action for all of the following: - (1) The actual damages sustained by the lessee. - (2) Punitive damages in an amount of not less than one hundred dollars (\$ 100) nor more than one thousand dollars (\$ 1,000) for each retaliatory act where the lessor or agent has been guilty of fraud, oppression, or malice with respect to such act. - (g) In any action brought for damages for retaliatory eviction, the court shall award reasonable attorney's fees to the prevailing party if either party requests attorney's fees upon the initiation of the action. - (h) The remedies provided by this section shall be in addition to any other remedies provided by statutory or decisional law.
+- C. It shall be unlawful for a lessor to increase rent, decrease services, cause a lessee to quit involuntarily, bring an action to recover possession, or threaten to do any of such acts, for the purpose of retaliating against the lessee because he or she has lawfully organized or participated in a lessees' association or an organization advocating for affordable rents or lessees' rights or has lawfully and peaceably exercised any rights under the law.
+In an action brought by or against the lessee pursuant to this subdivision, the lessee shall bear the burden of producing evidence that the lessor's conduct was, in fact, retaliatory. - D. Nothing in this section shall be construed as limiting in any way the exercise by the lessor of his or her rights under any lease or agreement or any law pertaining to the hiring of property or his right to do any of the acts described in subdivision A. or C. for any lawful cause.
+Any waiver by a lessee of his or her rights under this section shall be void as contrary to public policy. - E, Notwithstanding the provisions of subdivisions A. to D., inclusive, a lessor may recover possession of a dwelling and do any of the other acts described in subdivision A. within the period or periods prescribed therein, or within subdivision C., if the notice of termination, rent increase, or other act, and any pleading or statement of issues in an arbitration, if any, states the ground upon which the lessor, in good faith, seeks to recover possession, increase rent, or do any of the other acts described in subdivision A. or C. If such statement be controverted, the lessor shall establish its tath at the trial or other hearing. - F. Any lessor or agent of a lessor who violates this section shall be liable to the lessee in a civil action for treble the actual damages sustained by the lessee, or three months of the dwelling's actual rent at the time of the violation, whichever is greater.
+For each additional violation of this section within one year, the lessor or agent of a lessor shall be liable to the lessee for treble the actual damages sustained by the lessee, or nine months of the dwelling's actual rent at the time of the violation, whichever is greater. - G. In any action brought for damages for retaliatory eviction, the court shall award reasonable attorney's fees to the prevailing party if either party requests attorney's fees upon the initiation of the action or in their initial responsive pleading. - H. The remedies provided by this section shall be in addition to any other remedies provided by statutory or decisional law.